thebetar/IASRProject/client/README.md

 - Voice input for mathematical calculations
 - User-friendly interface
 - Communication with a backend server for processing voice commands
+- Progress indicators for each part of the calculation (first number, operation, second number)

 ## Contributing